openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

     > internal-communication.https.required=true
     > ```

-8. Configure the internal communication to use the Java keystore file.
+8.  <a name = "step08"></a>Configure the internal communication to use the Java keystore file.

     > ``` properties
     > internal-communication.https.keystore.path=<keystore path>